rehypejs/rehype-external-links/readme.md

 [Link types][mdn-rel] to hint about the referenced documents (`Array<string>` or `string`, default: `['nofollow']`).
+Can also be a function called with the current element to get `rel` dynamically.
 Pass `false` to not set `rel`s on links.

 > 👉 **Note**: you should at least set `['nofollow']`.